Wes Jackson

-Wes Jackson (born 1936) co-founded the Land Institute with Dana Jackson.
+Wes Jackson (born 1936) is an American geneticist who co-founded the Land Institute with Dana Jackson.
 He is also a member of the World Future Council.

 Early life and education

 Jackson was born and raised on a farm near Topeka, Kansas.
 After earning a BA in biology from Kansas Wesleyan University, an MA in botany from the University of Kansas, and a PhD in genetics from North Carolina State University.
 Wes Jackson established and served as chair of one of the United States' first environmental studies programs at California State University, Sacramento.

 Jackson then chose to leave academia, returning to his native Kansas, where he founded a non-profit organization, The Land Institute, in 1976.
 The Land Institute is working to develop perennial grains, pulses, and oilseed-bearing plants to be grown in ecologically intensified, diverse crop mixtures under its Natural Systems Agriculture program.
 In tandem with these sustainable agriculture efforts, the Ecosphere Studies program seeks to change the way people think about the world and their place in it, through educational and cultural projects with a perennial perspective.
 Jackson stepped down from the presidency of The Land Institute in 2016, but still works in the Ecosphere Studies program.